maris-svirksts/ICP-Bootcamp/Module#11/snowflakeHomeWork/README.md

 1. Clone this repository.
 2. Copy `terraform.tfvars.example` to `terraform.tfvars` and fill in your specific values.
-3. Run `terraform init` to initialize the Terraform environment.
+3. Run `./run.sh` to prepare and initialize the Terraform environment.
-4. Run `terraform plan` to review the changes that will be applied.
-5. Run `terraform apply` to apply the changes to your Snowflake account.
+4. Run `terraform apply` to apply the changes to your Snowflake account.
-6. Run `terraform destroy` to remove the changes from your Snowflake account.
+5. Run `terraform destroy` to remove the changes from your Snowflake account.

 #### Call with specific variables overwritten.
 ```bash